 6. Names and descriptions of products sold

-Each unique type of product—for example, a combination of a selected color and size—gets its own line in the invoice.
+Each unique type of product—for example, a combination of a selected color and size—gets its own line on the invoice.
 Each line item should also have these columns:

-- Description.
+- Description of the goods.
 Add a short product description and/or the product’s SKU number.